 Jeffrey Michael Jordan is a co-founder of Jordan Avakian Group and the eldest son of NBA legend and team owner, Michael Jordan.
 He has extensive experience in global brand digital marketing, sports marketing, and product management.
 Jeffrey specializes in developing global campaigns, managing athlete, influencer, and brand relationships, and innovating product development for the future of sport lifestyle and performance.
 During his collegiate career, Jeffrey was a member of the men's Division I basketball teams at the University of Illinois and University of Central Florida.

-Michael Klima is a principal engineer for Design Research Engineering and, as a registered professional mechanical engineer in California, Mississippi and Michigan, provides engineering expertise for WaitTime.
-Michael has nearly four decades of experience.
-He began his engineering career working for leading automotive companies, including General Motors, Ford Motor Company and Toyota Motor Sales, USA.
-He went on to work at Failure Analysis Associates before becoming a founding member of Design Research Engineering, where his work is primarily related to the analysis of the performance of automobile restraint systems, seating systems, and body structure analysis and accident reconstruction.
-Michael is a member of the Society of Automotive Engineers (SAE) and the Association for the Advancement of Automotive Medicine (AAAM).
-He is also a member of the Michigan Society of Professional Engineers, National Society of Professional Engineers and the Michigan Association of Traffic Accident Investigators.
+Michael Klima is a principal engineer for Design Research Engineering.
+As a registered professional mechanical engineer in California, Mississippi and Michigan with nearly 40 years of experience, he provides engineering expertise for WaitTime.
+He began his engineering career with leading automotive companies, including General Motors, Ford Motor Company and Toyota Motor Sales, USA.
+His current work involves the analysis of the performance of automobile restraint systems, seating systems, and body structure analysis and accident reconstruction.
+Michael is a member of the Society of Automotive Engineers (SAE) and the Association for the Advancement of Automotive Medicine (AAAM), the Michigan Society of Professional Engineers, National Society of Professional Engineers and the Michigan Association of Traffic Accident Investigators.

 Matt Mosher, a life long entrepreneur, heads business development and systems integration for WaitTime.
 Matt has wide-ranging experience in traditional business operations through his landscape construction firm, Mosher and Associates.
 He also has experience launching and leading technology products through his time as founder and CEO of hiredMYway.com.
 Matt is an avid volunteer and was recognized on WDIV-TV's (NBC) “Heart of Detroit” segment with Mitch Albom for his extensive volunteer work in Detroit.
 Additionally, Matt was named one of Crain's Detroit Business' 20 in their 20's (2006); Corp!
 Magazine's Entrepreneur of Distinction (2008); A finalist for Automation Alley's Emerging Leader of the Year (2011); DBusiness' 30 in Their Thirties (2012); Brooks Elite 40 under 40 (2013); and Junior Achievement Champions of the New Economy, Emerging Champion (2013).